primitivekarma/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Homework for Data Scientist's Toolbox on coursera.
+Homework from the Data Scientist's Toolbox course on coursera.